 Back to the lamb chops.
 The quick dip in egg and then flour just ensure a really fabulous crust, but you could skip it if you didn’t feel like that extra step.
 The herby mint basil pesto is so nice with the rich lamb — mint and lamb have been long time solid square dance partners.
-A pretty meal, served up with some simply cooked white beans.
+A pretty meal, served up with some simply cooked white beans, but no one is stopping you from making mashed potatoes either.

 - 2 large eggs